School of Graduate Studies

 B. J. Kimbrough, Dean

-The School of Graduate Studies at UWA offers programs leading to the degrees of Master of Education, Master of Arts in Teaching (Certification and Non Alabama Teacher Certification), Master of Business Administration, Master of Science, Master of Science in Adult Continuing Education, and Education Specialist.
+The School of Graduate Studies at UWA offers programs leading to the degrees of Master of Education, Master of Arts in Teaching (Certification and Non Alabama Teacher Certification), Master of Business Administration, Master of Science, Master of Science in Adult Continuing Education, Education Specialist, and Doctor of Education.

 The University of West Alabama is a state-supported, coeducational institution of higher learning governed by a Board of Trustees appointed by the Governor.
 As a regional institution, the University’s foremost commitment is to meeting the educational needs of the State and particularly of the West Alabama area.
 Valuing a diverse student enrollment, though, it also welcomes students from throughout the United States and from other countries.